- ATC Uncovered

 In his small pub in the northern English town of Oldham, Harry is something of a local celebrity.
 But what’s the second-best hangman in England to do on the day they’ve abolished hanging?
 Amongst the cub reporters and pub regulars dying to hear Harry’s reaction to the news, his old assistant Syd and the peculiar Mooney lurk with very different motives for their visit.

-Following a sell-out run at London’s Royal Court Theatre and subsequent transfer to the West End, Olivier and Academy Award winner Martin McDonagh returns to Atlantic with his first US premiere in 8 years.
+Following a sell-out run at London’s Royal Court Theatre and subsequent transfer to the West End, Olivier and Academy Award winner Martin McDonagh (Atlantic/Broadway’s The Beauty Queen of Leenane, The Lieutenant of Inishmore, The Cripple of Inishmaan) returns to Atlantic with his first US premiere in 8 years!

 “Hangmen is a triumphant return for Martin McDonagh!
 The sound of a playwright’s reasserting his singular voice is among the most pleasing experiences one can have in the theater, and it isn’t long into Hangmen before you can practically feel the audience grinning as one.
 McDonagh remains in command of an irrepressible gift.” – The New York Times

-Martin McDonagh (Playwright) is an award winning writer/director.
-His latest film, Three Billboards Outside of Ebbing, Missouri, will be released in 2017.
+MARTIN MCDONAGH (Playwright) is an award winning writer/director.
+His latest film is Three Billboards Outside of Ebbing, Missouri.
 Plays: The Beauty Queen of Leenane; A Skull in Connemara; The Lonesome West; The Lieutenant of Inishmore; The Cripple of Inishmaan; The Pillowman; A Behanding in Spokane; Hangmen.
 Screenplays: Barney Nenagh’s Shotgun Circus; Suicide on Sixth Street.
 As writer/director: Three Billboards Outside of Ebbing, Missouri; Seven Psychopaths; In Bruges; Six Shooter (short film).